Job vacancies fall by a third and card spending on track to drop by 40% – research

 Job vacancies in the Republic have fallen by a third as coronavirus-hit businesses scale back recruitment, a study by the Central Bank and recruitment website Indeed has shown.

-Separate research has shown a massive reduction in spending and ATM withdrawals in late March and early April on foot of tougher social distancing rules and retail closures.
+Separate research also shows a massive reduction in spending and ATM withdrawals in late March and early April on foot of tougher social distancing rules and retail closures.

-If the current level of spending and ATM withdrawals were to continue for the remainder of April 2020, it is estimated that overall card spending and cash withdrawals would be €2.6 billion (or 40 per cent) lower than in comparison with April 2019, the study said.
+If the current level of spending and ATM withdrawals were to continue for the remainder of April 2020, it is estimated that overall card spending and cash withdrawals would be €2.6 billion (or 40 per cent) lower than in comparison with April 2019, it said.

 Utilising data from the Indeed website, the Central Bank’s job vacancy study assessed the impact of the Covid-19 pandemic on the labour market here and elsewhere, and which sectors were most affected.